Mulroney warns of ‘rough’ NAFTA talks ahead

-Former prime minister Brian Mulroney predicts “rough” talks when Canada sits down with President Donald Trump’s America-first trade team to negotiate and modernize the 1994 North American Free Trade Agreement.
+Former prime minister Brian Mulroney predicts “rough” talks when Canada sits down with President Donald Trump’s America-first trade team to negotiate and modernize the 1994 North American free-trade agreement.

 Mr. Mulroney told the Canadian Council of Americas that Mexico will face the brunt of U.S. demands to reform NAFTA, but that Canadian negotiators will need to be adept and tough-minded in protecting the country’s interests.

-During last week’s talks at the White House, President Trump told Prime Minister Trudeau that Washington wants to tweak NAFTA as it governs Canadian commerce but he will be much more severe with Mexico.
+During last week’s talks at the White House, Mr. Trump told Prime Minister Trudeau that Washington wants to tweak NAFTA as it governs Canadian commerce but he will be much more severe with Mexico.

 For subscribers: The pros and cons of leaving NAFTA behind